 Tip: Follow sex with lots of skin-to-skin cuddling.
 Even if you won’t have penetrative sex the following day, spend time skin-to-skin.
 This will provide you both with your dose of oxytocin and give you that feeling of bonding that will ensure ongoing sexual desire.
 Also, you might consider more frequent sex, but ejaculate less frequently.
 After all, no one says that penetrative sex must include ejaculation.
 You will find unimaginable beauty in the sensation of edging with your lover and withdrawing your penis while still warmly aroused.

 Harried, burned out and exhausted aren’t great qualities to bring to your erotic circle of passion.
 Usually, people won’t even try.
 While our culture seems highly sexed, it’s really anything but that.
 What we see in media isn’t sex.
 It’s something perverse.
 It isn’t erotic.
 It’s something opposed to sex.
+Stress either demands sex or leaves you sexless.
 No wonder we seldom lead our lover to bed and tumble into erotic bliss.
 A little emotional and physical preparation is needed beforehand to undo all the damage our day has done to our libido.

 Tip: Plan a buffer between your stressed life and sex.
 Turn off your TV or computer at least an hour before sex.
 Don’t think the only time to have sex is when you’re exhausted — plan for when you feel good.
 Have sex early in the evening or in the morning if you’re tired at night.
 Get into some preparatory relaxation such as yoga, breathing or meditation.
 Take a slow shower and then dress (or undress) for sex.
 Encourage your lover to do the same.